 You can book with RT fully confident that the monies you pay to us are secure.
-RT (as part of Gap 360 Ltd) is a member of The Association of Bonded Travel Organisers Trust Limited (ABTOT), which provides financial protection under the most recent UK Travel Legislation, the Package Travel and Linked Travel Arrangements Act 2018.
-In the event of Gap 360’s insolvency, protection is provided for the following:
+RT (as part of Gap 360 Ltd) is a member of The Association of Bonded Travel Organisers Trust Limited (ABTOT), which provides financial protection under The Package Travel and Linked Travel Arrangements Regulations 2018 for Gap 360 Ltd (membership number 5183), and in the event of their insolvency, protection is provided for:

-1, 2 and 3 provides for a refund in the event you have not yet travelled.
-1 and 3 provides for repatriation.
-Please note that bookings made outside the UK are only protected by ABTOT when purchased directly with Real Travelling.
+ABTOT cover provides for a refund in the event you have not yet travelled or repatriation if transportation was included in your package.
+Please note that bookings made outside the UK are only protected by ABTOT when purchased directly with Gap 360 Ltd.